-In our early prototypes we had a button which implemented a very simple and useful function.
+In our early prototypes, we had a button that implemented a very simple and useful function.
 However, nobody wanted to use it, even when I asked them to.
 Here’s the button:

 1. Unnecessary Prototype Simplification